-We have been working with the humanitarian community to co-create standards to guide the provision of quality learning and assessment within the sector.
+We are working with the humanitarian community to co-create standards to guide the provision of quality learning and assessment for humanitarian practitioners

 Bioforce has partnered with RedR and Pearson, with funding and support from the Humanitarian Leadership Academy, to facilitate the creation of standards for the provision of learning and assessment within the humanitarian sector.

-We are very pleased to share with you the pilot draft of the Learning and Assessment Provider Standards:
+Thanks to a global, collabortive effort, we are very pleased to share with you the pilot draft of the Assessment and Learning Provider Standards:

-Key stakeholders in the sector are invited to pilot the standards, including local, national and international NGOs, learning and assessment providers for humanitarian action, governments, United Nations, and academic institutions.
-The piloting phase will begin in April 2018.
+A group of early adopters are now piloting the Standards, including local, national and international NGOs, learning and assessment providers for humanitarian action, and academic institutions.
+The piloting phase will run from May to September 2018.

 HOW TO GET INVOLVED?

 The Bioforce Institute to host and lead the Collaboration centre for Quality Learning in Humanitarian Action

 4 nov 2016